 It may be difficult to accept the reality of your pregnancy in the first few weeks.
 Nausea, exhaustion, and irritability are common pregnancy symptoms.
 Nonetheless, the sensation of a baby's first flutters makes everything seem more real.

-Between weeks 18 and 20, you should start to notice your baby moving around.
+Between weeks 18 and 20, you should notice your baby moving around.
 It's unusual for first-time mothers to feel their baby move until about 25 weeks.
-However, for experienced mothers you may feel movement as early as 13 weeks.
+However, for experienced mothers, you may feel movement as early as 13 weeks.

 Your child is most likely moving around there, and you feel the flutters.
 A baby's kicks are also known as quickening.
-You might not be able to tell whether the sensations you're feeling are from your baby or just gas.
+You might be unable to tell whether the sensations you're feeling are from your baby or just gas.

 When Can Baby Sleep with Lovey? - Secret Revealed